Cook, Serve, Delicious! 3: Gameplay

 Some gameplay changes are made in Cook, Serve, Delicious!
 3 from past titles.
 With the food truck setting there are no longer any chores that must be completed.
 The player also has the opportunity to use one of the android drivers to serve off all completed orders while the player completes other orders.
 Each day can also be run in a "Chill" mode, reducing the number and rate of orders to be processed but reducing the potential rewards the player earns from completing a run.
 In addition to this main campaign mode, the game introduces a "Zen campaign" that is less intense in terms of timing demands.

 Release

 It was released in early access on January 29, 2020 for Microsoft Windows, with a full release for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, and Amazon Luna in October 2020.
 A month later, in November 2020, it was also released to macOS.

 Reception

 Cook, Serve, Delicious!
 3 received "generally positive" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 85% of critics.

-Emma Davies of PC Gamer wrote, "it’s testament to CSD3’s compelling nature that you’ll want to keep tinkering with your menu to find that perfectly optimised spread to let you nail it...As moreish as a tube of Pringles, this is as fun to play as a quick snack as it is a full banquet."
+Emma Davies of PC Gamer wrote, "it's testament to CSD3's compelling nature that you'll want to keep tinkering with your menu to find that perfectly optimised spread to let you nail it...As moreish as a tube of Pringles, this is as fun to play as a quick snack as it is a full banquet."